 - Six weeks before the qualifying exam, submit the Qualifying Exam Application.
 This will include your Qualifying Exam Committee membership.
-Additional forms are required for remote members (one member, not the chair, may be remote) or external members (non-UC faculty and non-faculty are considered external and require special approval). - The Graduate Advisor will only sign the Qualifying Examination Application once they have confirmed with the student's QE Chair that the Proposal is complete. - Take the Qualifying Exam.
-The Qualifying Examination can have one of three outcomes: Pass; No pass with the option to retake all or part of the examination within a specified time period, or to satisfy specific requirements; Fail.
-The Chair of the Exam will submit the Report on Qualifying Examination for Admission to Candidacy. - The exam may be attempted only twice; on the second attempt only an outcome of Pass or Fail is allowed.
+Additional approval is required in the QE application for external members (non-UC faculty and non-faculty are considered external and require special approval).
+This form will route on GradSphere to the Graduate Program coordinator (to check coursework completion, committee eligibility, and the basics of the emergency plan), then to the Graduate Advisor (to check that the QE committee has received the proposal, that the QE committee is aware of the emergency plan, and they can internally approve up to one remote member that isn't the chair), before the form is routed to Graduate Studies - Take the Qualifying Exam.
+The Qualifying Examination can have one of three outcomes: Pass, Retake, or Fail.
+The Chair of the Exam will submit the Report on the Doctoral Qualifying Examination to enter the committee decision and confirm committee membership.
+If an emergency plan was utilized, the QE chair will describe the format of the exam.
+If a retake is needed or if the report is for the result of a retake, the QE chair will attach a memo of explanation. - The exam may be attempted only twice; on the second attempt only an outcome of Pass or Fail is allowed.
 Should a student receive a Fail on the first or second attempt, that student will be recommended to the Dean of Graduate Studies for disqualification from the program.

 Advancement to Candidacy.
-After completing all coursework, the TA requirement, the prospectus document and meeting, the proposal, and passing the Qualifying Exam, Ph.D. students must file a Candidacy for the Degree of Doctor of Philosophy, Plan C form.
+After completing all coursework, the TA requirement, the prospectus document and meeting, the proposal, and passing the Qualifying Exam, Ph.D. students must file an Advancement to Candidacy form.
+This form will route on GradSphere to the Dissertation Chair (to check committee membership, timing, etc), then the Graduate Program Coordinator (to check committee eligibility and a receipt for payment) and the Graduate Advisor (for final checks), before routing to Graduate Studies.